yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH/Readme.md

 - PSRAM: *Disabled*.

 ### PlatformIO:
-Building with **PlatformIO** is no problem as well.
+Building with **PlatformIO** is easy as well.
 Each of the provided software examples for PlatformIO comes with a subdirectory *'boards'*.
-There lie the specific board definition files (yb-esp32-s3-eth-n4.json, yb-esp32-s3-eth-n8r8.json) which provide the proper board definitions & settings.
+There lie the specific board definition files (*.json) which provide the proper board definitions & settings.
+If necessary, those settings can finally be overridden with resp. settings in the project file platformio.ini.

-Going a step further and putting these files to your development platforms *core_dir/platforms/espressif32/boards* global directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can create a new project in PlatformIO and simply select this board from the pull-down list.
+Going a step further and putting the *.json files to your development platforms *core_dir/platforms/espressif32/boards* global directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can create a new project in PlatformIO and simply select this board from the pull-down list.

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH/doc/YB-ESP32-S3-ETH_PlatformIO_board_selection.jpg)